Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

-In case 2, the moderators have made efforts to negotiate with the transgender woman, hoping that she would change by giving her multiple chances and providing explanations for the sanctions.
-However, the moderation explanations focus exclusively on denying her actions and proving the actions to be against the moderation rules, and the moderation decisions are all punitive.
+In case 2, the moderators made efforts to negotiate with the transgender woman, hoping that she would change by giving her multiple chances and providing explanations for their sanctions.
+However, their explanations mainly emphasize that her actions violated the rules and were prohibited, and the moderation decisions are all punitive.
 We argue that this model directs offenders' attention away from the victims and does not further their understanding of the impacts of their actions on the victim.
 Instead, the punishment, warnings, and restating of rules position the offenders against the moderation system and in defense of their own behavior.

+Restorative justice recognizes that often, offenders of harm may have been the victims of harm in other cases.
+As activist Mariame Kaba says: \textit{``No one enters violence the first time by committing it.''} \cite{happening?_2019}.
+In case 2, the harm that the transgender woman caused is a reaction to the harm she experienced elsewhere from cisgender men.
+Similarly, several offenders in our sample revealed how they had been constantly harmed in gaming communities: \textit{``I have been called countless names that are vulgar, offensive, and stuff like that'' (P21).} Restorative justice practices assume that although the past harms experienced by offenders do not absolve them of their responsibility for committing an offense, it can be hard to stop offensive behavior without addressing their sense of victimization through support and healing.
+Punishment, on the contrary, usually reinforces the sense of victimization \cite{zehr2015little}.